 - <distribution>, string, required field, name of the distribution that is associated to this variable.
 Its name needs to be contained in the <Distributions> block explained in Section 11.
-Note: Alternatively, this node must be ommitted if the <function> node is supplied.

-- <function>, string, required field, name of the function that defines the calculation of this variable from other distributed variables.
-Its name needs to be contained in the <Functions> block explained in Section 17.
-Note: Alternatively, this node must be ommitted if the <distribution> node is supplied. - <grid>, space separated floats, required field, the content of this XML node depends on the definition of the associated attributes: - type, required string attribute, user-defined discretization metric type: 1) ' CDF', the grid will be specified based on cumulative distribution function probability thresholds, and 2) ' value', the grid will be provided using variable values. - construction, required string attribute, how the grid needs to be constructed, independent of its type (i.e. 'CDF' or 'value').
+In addition, if NDDistribution is used, the attribute dim is required.
+Note: Alternatively, this node must be omitted if the <function> node is supplied. - <function>, string, required field, name of the function that defines the calculation of this variable from other distributed variables.
+Its name needs to be contained in the <functions> block explained in Section 18.
+This function must implement a method named "evaluate".
+Note: Alternatively, this node must be ommitted if the <distribution> node is supplied. - <grid>, space separated floats, required field, the content of this XML node depends on the definition of the associated attributes: - type, required string attribute, user-defined discretization metric type: 1) 'CDF', the grid will be specified based on cumulative distribution function probability thresholds, and 2) 'value', the grid will be provided using variable values. - construction, required string attribute, how the grid needs to be constructed, independent of its type (i.e. 'CDF' or 'value').